kuwisdelu/matter/README.md

 # matter

-Scientific computing for out-of-memory signals and images
+Scientific computing for out-of-memory signals and arrays

 Toolbox for out-of-memory scientific computing and data visualization, providing memory-efficient file-based data structures for dense and sparse vectors, matrices, and arrays with applications to nonuniformly sampled signals and images.